gpoehl/phpReport/docs/source/configuration.rst

 Configuration
 =============

+The purpose of configuration is to map named events to actions.
+Most likely an action is a method to be called in the application object but can be anything else.
+The config.php file is the place to override system wide default action types and action method names to meet your naming conventions.

 |project_name| lets you configure the real action to be performed for events
 which triggers one or more actions.

 Whenever an event occurs the action defined to an action key will be performed.

 For each possible action to be executed you can declare what should be done.
 Each action key has a default action assigned.
 Within the **config.php** file the default actions might be adjusted to meet your personal favorites or to follow business rules of your orgisation.